 Partnering when possible: In addition to industry consortia, network partnerships are important for aspects of the CGT value chain which may be too complex or costly for CGT companies to develop competencies in, including specimen collection and delivery logistics.

 Differentiating on customer experience: Companies should look for differentiation in certain areas, particularly those related to the two moments of truth.
-This could include investments in enhanced technology and support services for treatment centers, as well as education of patients.
+This could include investments in enhanced technology and support services for treatment centres, as well as education of patients.

 Deliver on digital: CGT companies should invest early in building a digital architecture that can support the patient journey.
 Data sourced from digital tools can provide a critical, competitive advantage by demonstrating that CGTs are delivering against promised health care outcomes in a timely manner.
 This evidence can further strengthen value propositions and help companies gain market access and market share.